 Our Current Team

-• Zinab Attai
+• Zinab Attai (she/her)

 Zinab Attai is a PhD student in Cornell University's Department of Government with research interests in state building, rebel governance, and gender in conflict-affected areas.
 Her recent work investigates the institutional legacies of Soviet and US intervention in Afghanistan and its consequences on social service provision.
 Her research has received support from the National Science Foundation, the Judith Reppy Institute for Peace and Conflict Studies, and Princeton's Empirical Studies of Conflict (ESOC) program.